Swadhyaya Movement

-The Swadhyaya Movement or Swadhyaya Parivara started in mid 20th-century in the western states of India, particularly Maharashtra and Gujarat.
+The Swadhyaya Movement or Swadhyaya Parivara started in the mid 20th-century in the western states of India, particularly Maharashtra and Gujarat.
 Founded by Pandurang Shastri Athavale (1920-2003), the movement emphasizes self-study (swadhyaya), selfless devotion (bhakti) and application of Indian scriptures such as the Upanishads and Bhagavad gita for spiritual, social and economic liberation.

-The movement focuses on the Upanishadic mahāvākyas (great teachings) related with Vedic belief that god is within oneself, every human being, all living beings and all of god's creation.
-It encourages voluntary self-study, self-knowledge, community discourses and action with a responsibility to the god in oneself and others.
+The movement focuses on the Upanishadic mahāvākyas (great teachings) related with Vedic belief that God is within oneself, every human being, all living beings and all of God's creation.
+It encourages voluntary self-study, self-knowledge, community discourses and action with a responsibility to God in oneself and others.
 Its temples typically highlight the deities Yogeshwara Krishna, Parvati, Ganesha and Shiva in a Vriksha Mandir ("temple of trees") setting.
-Deity Surya is recognized in the form of sunlight.
+The sun is considered a deity, Surya.
 Prayers are performed in the Smarta tradition's Panchayatana puja format, attributed to Adi Shankara.
-Community members participate in Bhavabhakti (emotional devotion to the divine), Krutibhakti (actional devotion by voluntary service to the divine in all of god's creation), and Bhaktipheri (devotional travel to meet, work and help the well-being of the community partners).
+Community members participate in Bhavabhakti (emotional devotion to the divine), Krutibhakti (actional devotion by voluntary service to the divine in all of God's creation), and Bhaktipheri (devotional travel to meet, work and help the well-being of the community partners).
 The movement members treat all men and women in the organization as a Parivara (family).

 History

 Pandurang Shastri Athavale was born in a Maharashtrian Brahmin family in colonial India.
-In the 1940s, while he was in his early twenties, Athavale began to deliver discourses on the Bhagavad Gita in Mumbai, India.
+In the 1920s, while he was in his early twenties, Athavale began to deliver discourses on the Bhagavad Gita in Mumbai, India.
 He argued that both the liberal welfare-centric approach and socialism were incapable of bridging the gap between rich and needy.
 He rejected charity handouts, arguing that this creates a dependent relationship, attacks human dignity, and robs the recipient's sense of self-worth.
 He sought another way for liberating oneself spiritually, economically, and socially.
 He believed that the foundation and values for such a search were in the ancient texts of Hinduism.
 He began preaching these principles from Upanishads and Bhagavad Gita in his community, particularly in the downtrodden segments of society he called Agri, Bagri, and Sagri.
 This initiative began Athavale's Swadhyaya movement in 1958.
-His followers call him "Dada" (elder brother).
+His followers call him "Dada" (father.)

 The movement refuses any support or assistance from the state or non-governmental organizations (NGOs), relying entirely on volunteer activity of its members.
-It claims to have between 50,000 and 100,000 centres ("kendra" locations) and between 6 and 20 million followers in India, Portugal, USA, UK, Canada, Australia, New Zealand and the Middle East.
+It has between 50,000 and 100,000 centres ("kendra" locations) and between 6 and 20 million followers in India, Portugal, USA, UK, Canada, Australia, New Zealand and the Middle East.